1985 Portuguese legislative election: Maps

 Most voted political force by municipality.

 Aftermath

 Fall of the government

 In early 1987, a trip of a Portuguese parliamentary delegation to the Soviet Union created a diplomatic issue as the delegation also traveled to Estonia, a territory that wasn't recognized by the Portuguese State as a Soviet controlled territory.
-Because of this incident, Opposition parties accused Cavaco Silva of disallowing Parliament and, shortly after, the Democratic Renewal Party proposed a motion of no confidence against the Government, and the party's leader, Hermínio Martinho, communicated to President Mário Soares their intentions.
-At first, the Socialists weren't supportive of the PRD's motion, but, last minute negotiations led the PS to also support the motion.
+Because of this incident, opposition parties accused Cavaco Silva of disallowing Parliament, and shortly afterwards, the Democratic Renewal Party (PRD) proposed a motion of no confidence against the government.
+At first, the Socialists (PS) weren't supportive of the PRD's motion, but last-minute negotiations led the PS to also support the motion.
 On 3 April 1987, the motion was approved by a 134 to 108 vote and the government fell: